Pepi134/XGateTask/README.md

 Usage

-Register or log in as a user.
+/register or / login-> Register or log in as a user.

 Create projects and add tasks within them.